mdn/content/files/en-us/web/css/position-try-order/index.md

 - `normal`
   - : The default.
 No position-try fallback options will be tried when the element is first displayed.
 - `<try-size>`
-  - : Defines the different try size options, which specify criteria that determine what try option should be applied to the anchor-positioned element when it initially renders.
+  - : Defines the different try size fallback options, which specify criteria that determine what try fallback should be applied to the anchor-positioned element when it initially renders.
 Available values are:
     - `most-height`
-      - : The position try option will be applied that gives the element's containing block the most height.
+      - : The position try fallback option will be applied that gives the element's containing block the most height.
     - `most-width`
-      - : The position try option will be applied that gives the element's containing block the most width.
+      - : The position try fallback option will be applied that gives the element's containing block the most width.
     - `most-block-size`
-      - : The position try option will be applied that gives the element's containing block the largest size in the block direction.
+      - : The position try fallback option will be applied that gives the element's containing block the largest size in the block direction.
     - `most-inline-size`
-      - : The position try option will be applied that gives the element's containing block the largest size in the inline direction.
+      - : The position try fallback option will be applied that gives the element's containing block the largest size in the inline direction.

 ## Description